ahmed2000ai/Shopwyz/docs/spec.md

 - **Household**: A group of users sharing lists, location, and preferences.
 - **List**: A grocery list (e.g. “Weekly”, “BBQ Party”).
 - **List Item**: A structured item in a list (e.g. “2x 1L whole milk”).
+- **Category**: Hierarchical product categories (e.g. Fresh Food → Fruits & Vegetables → Fruits) used to group products and list items so shoppers can pick items more efficiently in-store.
 - **Product**: Canonical representation (brand, category, base size).
 - **Supermarket**: Store with location (city).
 - **Offer**: Time-bound promotion on a product.